mattermost-community/mattermost-app-google-drive/README.md

 ## Post menu bindings

-- ``Save file on Drive:``: This option is available in any post, but validates that the selected post has any files on it, in case there is no files, an error message will appear.
-If the post has any files, a new modal will appear to let the user select the files that would like to be uploaded.
-After the action is done, a new post will appear as part of the thread to let you notified of the action.
+- ``Save file on Drive:``: This option is available in any post to validate that the selected post has any files on it.
+If the post has any files, a new modal prompts the user select the files to upload.
+Following the upload, a new post will appear as part of the thread to notify you about the action.

 # Development environment